navaismo/Octoprint-Pinput_Shaping/README.md

 </div>

 <br>
-6.- To Hold the sensor into the Head and Bed you can use your preffered 3D Models, for my Ender 3 V3 SE I use models this models:
+6.- To Hold the sensor into the Head and Bed you can use your preffered 3D Models, for my Ender 3 V3 SE I use this models:

 * Head Bracket: https://www.printables.com/model/919687-g-sensor-bracket-for-ender3-v3-se/files